 IVS stands for intelligent video system analytics and is the basis for all the AI rules associated with your device.
-The IVS menu allows the user to customize and set IVS rules which allows the device to produce general behavior analytics and reporting directly from the web user interface.
+The AI menu allows the user to customize and set IVS rules which allow the device to produce general behavior analytics and reporting directly from the web user interface.

 IVS rules on the NVR are controlled either by camera or by the NVR.
 The NVR currently has 2 built-in IVS features available (Tripwire and Intrusion) whereas some Amcrest AI cameras may have additional IVS features.
 For more information on how to setup IVS and heat map, please refer to the information provided below.